 Photograph copyright: Merrill A. Peterson

 Xestia infimatis is the brownest and latest-flying of four similar longitudinally streaked Xestia species that occur in the Pacific Northwest.
 It is medium-sized (FW length 14 - 19 mm; females slightly smaller than males) with heavily streaked forewings due to dark veins and accentuation of the horizontal elements of the lines and spots.
-The ground color is variable, light gray and tan, dark brown-gray, or wood brown in males; grayer in females.
+The ground color varies from light gray and tan, dark brown-gray, to wood brown in males, and is grayer in females.
 The terminal area has patches of dark gray to brown opposite the cell and in the fold in both sexes and the costa is slightly lighter and grayer than the ground in brown specimens.
 A black basal dash is present, which appears very long because it is fused with the anterior component of the claviform spot.
-The transverse lines are faint except for a series of spots along the costa.
+The transverse lines are faint, except for a series of spots along the costa.
 The postmedial line is most evident, evident as a series of dark and light spots marking the tips of the teeth.
 The orbicular spot is black with an inner white component, long and very thin, and filled with a thin streak of the ground color.
 The reniform is similar, usually with the posteromedial portion drawn sharply toward the base reaching beyond the medial orbicular spot.
-The hindwing is medium slightly brownish gray, darker gray toward the margin, with gray discal spot and veins, and a two-toned gray fringe.
+The hindwing is slightly brownish-gray, darker gray toward the margin, with gray discal spot and veins, and a two-toned gray fringe.
 The head and thorax are similar in color to the forewings with gray and brown stripes across the dorsal collar and dark margins to the tegulae.
 The male antenna is strongly biserrate.

 The four species in the Xesta infimatis species-group are very similar.
 Xestia infimatis most closely resembles Xestia finatimis because it has more brown color on the forewing than Xestia vernilis or Xestia verniloides.
 Males of X. infimatis are usually easy to distinguish from the other species because of their dark brown color and heavily streaked pattern.
 Females are more easily confused because they are grayer; however, those of X. infimatis are usually significantly darker than those of the other species.
 In addition, X. infimatis is the last species to emerge, usually flying several weeks or more after the other species have emerged and are therefore likely to be fresh when the other species are worn.
 Differences in the genitalia between the species are described and illustrated by Lafontaine (1998).